-Instuctor: Alexandra Rodney I, , affirm that this assignment represents entirely my own efforts.
-I confirm that: 0 I have acknowledged the use of another's ideas with accurate citations.
-0 If I used the words of another (e.g., author, instructor, information source), I have acknowledged 0 this with quotation marks (or appropriate indentation) and proper citation.
-When paraphrasing the work of others, I put the idea into my own words and did not just change a few words or rearrange the sentence structure 0 I have checked my work against my notes to be sure I have correctly referenced all direct quotes or borrowed ideas.
-0 My bibliography includes only the sources used to complete this assignment.
-0 This is the first time I have submitted this assignment (in whole or in part) for credit.
-0 Any proofreading by another was limited to indicating areas of concern which I then corrected myself.
-0 This is the final version of my assignment and not a draft.
-0 0 I understand the consequences of violating the University's academic integrity policies as outlined in the Code of Behaviour on Academic Matters .
-By signing this form I agree that the statements above are true. not agree with the statements above, I will not submit my assignment and will consult the course tor immediately.
-Studen tudent name: Student #: Signatu ure: Date:
+Instuctor: Alexandra Rodney

+I, \\\\\, affirm that this assignment represents entirely my own efforts.

+I confirm that:

+- I have acknowledged the use of another's ideas with accurate citations. - o If I used the words of another (e.g., author, instructor, information source), I have acknowledged this with quotation marks (or appropriate indentation) and proper citation. - When paraphrasing the work of others, I put the idea into my own words and did not just change a few words or rearrange the sentence structure - o I have checked my work against my notes to be sure I have correctly referenced all direct quotes or borrowed ideas. - My bibliography includes only the sources used to complete this assignment. - This is the first time I have submitted this assignment (in whole or in part) for credit. - Any proofreading by another was limited to indicating areas of concern which I then corrected myself. - This is the final version of my assignment and not a draft. - I have kept my work to myself and did not share answers/content with others, unless otherwise directed by my instructor. - o I understand the consequences of violating the University's academic integrity policies as outlined in the Code of Behaviour on Academic Matters.

+By signing this form I agree that the statements above are true.

+If I do not agree with the statements above, I will not submit my assignment and will consult the course instructor immediately.

+Student name: Student #: